 I continue to be drawn to Chuckanut Mountain trails for my winter hikes.
 Last weekend I headed up the Fragrance Lake Trail from Larrabee State Park.
 There’s a lookout over the bay just over a mile from the trailhead and Fragrance Lake itself is only about 2.2 miles with less than 1000 feet of elevation gain.
 I carried my Canon G12 pocket camera and a small tripod.
 Continue reading →

 I spent four nights in Las Vegas last week attending John Hartman’s photography marketing bootcamp.
 The program was fantastic and now I have a ton of work to do implementing what I learned.

 But one can’t go to Las Vegas and not spend some time wandering around photographing the over-the-top hotels and casinos. ( You just need to develop the skill where you dodge all the pushy casino people.
 They will come up to you as you take pictures because you look like fresh meat!
-So dodge the “Details of the vegas promo offer for new members” shouts and and pleas, focus on your photography!
+So dodge the “Details of the vegas promo offer for new members” shouts and and pleas to view this here or check this offer there, focus on your photography!
 I traveled light and just carried my Canon G12 pocket camera.
 I took a tripod with me, but didn’t carry it out on the strip so everything I shot was hand-held.
 Continue reading →

 We leave the Christmas lights on the Korean Fir in our front yard garden through much of January to brighten the long winter nights and in hopes of getting a little snow.